New Balance® Shoes for Diabetics

 Diabetes Running Shoes

-• It has mesh uppers with a very smooth lining and comfortable underfoot cushioning.
+• It has mesh uppers, a very smooth lining, and comfortable underfoot cushioning.

 • The fit is roomy, and wider widths are available.

-• The outsole is a durable and high traction rubber.
+• The outsole is a durable, high-traction rubber.

 3